 There are two types of transfer switches, automatic and manual.
 Automatic is preferable because it switches when it senses that a power source has been gained or lost.

-With that in mind keep your portable generator away from anything that off-gasses flammable fumes.
-Things like solvent-based paints and cleaning products should be kept well away from your portable generator.
-Don’t place any materials that could easily burn against your generator either; this includes rags that have been soaked in solvents, things like hay or straw, and paper.
+With that in mind, keep your portable generator away from anything that off-gasses flammable fumes.
+Things like solvent-based paints and cleaning products should be kept away from your portable generator.
+Don’t place any materials that could quickly burn against your generator either; this includes rags soaked in solvents, things like hay or straw, and paper.